 Olive oil and diabetes?
 A big YES 🙂

-Like I said, I was surprised at just how many benefits it does provide.
+When I began researching olive oil several years ago, I was surprised at just how many benefits it does provide.
+And ongoing research just continues to confirm this is the case!